ieiei/ianvei/rust-for-rustaceans/8 ASYNCHRONOUS PROGRAMMING.md

 The &mut Context contains the Waker.
 The argument is a Context, not a Waker directly, so that we can augment the asynchronous ecosystem with additional context for futures should that be deemed necessary.

-Asynchronous Programming **133**

-**134** Chapter 8

-**N O T E**

 The primary method on Waker is wake (and the by-reference variant wake _by_ref), which should be called when the future can again make progress.
 The wake method takes no arguments, and its effects are entirely defined by the executor that constructed the Waker.
 You see, Waker is secretly generic over the executor.
 Or, more precisely, whatever constructed the Waker gets to dictate what happens when Waker::wake is called, when a Waker is cloned, and when a Waker is dropped.
 This all happens through a manually implemented vtable, which functions similarly to the dynamic dispatch we discussed way back in Chapter 2.

 It’s a somewhat involved process to construct a Waker, and the mechan- ics of it aren’t all that important for using one, but you can see the building blocks in the RawWakerVTable type in the standard library.
 It has a constructor that takes the function pointers for wake and wake_by_ref as well as Clone and Drop.
 The RawWakerVTable, which is usually shared among all of an executor’s wakers, is bundled up with a raw pointer intended to hold data specific to each Waker instance (like which future it’s for) and is turned into a RawWaker.
 That is in turn passed to Waker::from_raw to produce a safe Waker that can be passed to Future::poll.

 **Fulfilling the Poll Contract**

 So far we’ve skirted around what a future actually does with a Waker.
 The idea is fairly simple: if Future::poll returns Poll::Pending, it is the future’s responsibility to ensure that *something* calls wake on the provided Waker when the future is next able to make progress.
 Most futures uphold this property by returning Poll::Pending only if some other future also returned Poll::Pending; in this way, it trivially fulfills the contract of poll since the inner future must follow that same contract.
 But there can’t be turtles all the way down.
 At some point, you reach a future that does not poll other futures but instead does something like write to a network socket or attempt to receive on a channel.
 These are commonly referred to as *leaf futures* since they have no children.
 A leaf future has no inner future but instead directly represents some resource that may not yet be ready to return a result.

-*The poll contract is the reason why the recursive* *poll* *call* 6 *back in Listing 8-4 is necessary for correctness.*
+**N O T E** *The poll contract is the reason why the recursive* *poll* *call* 6 *back in Listing 8-4 is necessary for correctness.*

 Leaf futures typically come in one of two shapes: those that wait for events that originate within the same process (like a channel receiver), and those that wait for events external to the process (like a TCP packet read).
 Those that wait for internal events all tend to follow the same pattern: store the Waker where the code that will wake you up can find it, and have that code call wake on the Waker when it generates the relevant event.
 For example, consider a leaf future that has to wait for a message on an in-memory chan- nel.
 It stores its Waker inside the part of the channel that is shared between the sender and the receiver and then returns Poll::Pending.
 When a sender later comes along and injects a message into the channel, it notices the Waker left there by the waiting receiver and calls wake on the Waker before returning from send.
 Now the receiver is awoken, and the poll contract is upheld.

-**N O T E**

 Leaf futures that deal with external events are more involved, as the code that generates the event they’re waiting for knows nothing of futures or wakers.
 Most often the generating code is the operating system kernel, which knows when a disk is ready or a timer expires, but it could also be a C library that invokes a callback into Rust when an operation completes or some other such external entity.
 A leaf future wrapping an external resource like this could spin up a thread that executes a blocking system call (or waits for the C callback) and then use the internal waking mecha- nism, but that would be wasteful; you would spin up a thread every time an operation had to wait and be left with lots of single-use threads sitting around waiting for things.

 Instead, executors tend to provide implementations of leaf futures that communicate behind the scenes with the executor to arrange for the appropriate interaction with the operating system.
 How exactly this is orchestrated depends on the executor and the operating system, but roughly speaking the executor keeps track of all the event sources that it should listen for the next time it goes to sleep.
 When a leaf future realizes it must wait for an external event, it updates that executor’s state (which it knows about since it’s provided by the executor crate) to include that exter- nal event source alongside its Waker.
 When the executor can no longer make progress, it gathers all of the event sources the various pending leaf futures are waiting for and does a big blocking call to the operating system, telling it to return when *any* of the resources the leaf futures are waiting on have a new event.
 On Linux, this is usually achieved with the epoll system call; Windows, the BSDs, macOS, and pretty much every other operating system provide similar mechanisms.
 When that call returns, the executor calls wake on all the wakers associated with event sources that the operating system reported events for, and thus the poll contract is fulfilled.

-*A* reactor *is the part of an executor that leaf futures register event sources with and that the executor waits on when it has no more useful work to do.
+**N O T E** *A* reactor *is the part of an executor that leaf futures register event sources with and that the executor waits on when it has no more useful work to do.
 It is possible to separate the executor and the reactor, though bundling them together often improves performance as the two can be co-optimized more readily.*

 A knock-on effect of the tight integration between leaf futures and the executor is that leaf futures from one executor crate often cannot be used with a different executor.
 Or at least, they cannot be used unless the leaf future’s executor is *also* running.
 When the leaf future goes to store its Waker and register the event source it’s waiting for, the executor it was built against needs to have that state set up and needs to be running so that the event source will actually be monitored and wake eventually called.
 There are ways around this, such as having leaf futures spawn an executor if one is not already running, but this is not always advisable as it means that an application can transparently end up with multiple executors run- ning at the same time, which can reduce performance and mean you must inspect the state of multiple executors when debugging.

 Library crates that wish to support multiple executors have to be generic over their leaf resources.
-For example, instead of using a particular executor’s

-Asynchronous Programming **135**

-**136** Chapter 8

-TcpStream or File future type, a library can store a generic T: AsyncRead + AsyncWrite.
+For example, instead of using a particular executor’s TcpStream or File future type, a library can store a generic T: AsyncRead + AsyncWrite.
 However, the ecosystem has yet to settle on exactly what these traits should look like and which traits are needed, so for the moment it’s fairly diffi- cult to make code truly generic over the executor.
 For example, while AsyncRead and AsyncWrite are somewhat common across the ecosystem (or can be easily adapted if necessary), no traits currently exist for running a future in the background (*spawning*, which we’ll discuss later) or for representing a timer.

 **Waking Is a Misnomer**

 You may already have realized that Waker::wake doesn’t necessarily seem to *wake* anything.
 For example, for external events (as described in the previ- ous section), the executor is already awake, and it might seem silly for it to then call wake on a Waker that belongs to that executor anyway!
 The reality is that Waker::wake is a bit of a misnomer—in reality, it signals that a particular future is *runnable*.
 That is, it tells the executor that it should make sure to poll this particular future when it gets around to it rather than go to sleep again, since this future can make progress.
 This might wake the executor if it is currently sleeping so it will go poll that future, but that’s more of a side effect than its primary purpose.

 It is important for the executor to know which futures are runnable for two reasons.
 First, it needs to know when it can stop polling a future and go to sleep; it’s not sufficient to just poll each future until it returns Poll::Pending, since polling a later future might make it possible to progress an earlier future.
 Consider the case where two futures bounce messages back and forth on channels to one another.
 When you poll one, the other becomes ready, and vice versa.
 In this case, the executor should never go to sleep, as there is always more work to do.

 Second, knowing which futures are runnable lets the executor avoid polling futures unnecessarily.
 If an executor manages thousands of pending futures, it shouldn’t poll all of them just because an event made one of them runnable.
 If it did, executing asynchronous code would get very slow indeed.